 Some portions of properties may provide an opportunity to protect additional nonagricultural resource values, such as riparian habitat.
-These areas may be considered for purchase of nonagricultural conservation easements which protect resources in addition to the agricultural values.
 Applicants may specify if portions of a proposed easement meet this criteria and note the other funders that may participate in protection of the overall property.